×

 All about Norite and Litchfieldite Properties

 Know all about Norite and Litchfieldite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite and Litchfieldite belong to Igneous Rocks.Texture of Norite is Phaneritic whereas that of Litchfieldite is Granular.
 Norite appears Veined and Shiny and Litchfieldite appears Banded and Foilated.
-The luster of Norite is not available while that of Litchfieldite is greasy to dull.
+The luster of Norite is while that of Litchfieldite is greasy to dull.
 Norite is available in dark grey to black colors whereas Litchfieldite is available in brown, buff, cream, green, grey, pink, white colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Litchfieldite are creating artwork.